CSCfi/allas-cli-utils/lumio-FAQ.md

-# Frequently asked questions about using Allas and A-tools
+# Frequently asked questions about using LUMI-O and A-tools

 **Q: Data transfer seems to continue forever and the output shows that well over 100% of the data has been transported.
 Is this normal?**